jimken123/soda/steps_versioned_docs/version-v0.18.0/Rest/RESTPost.md

 ---
 title: RESTPost Step | REST Connector Documentation
 sidebar_label: RESTPost
 description: Create a REST resource and return the id of the created resource.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Rest]
 hide_title: true
 hide_table_of_contents: true